Battle of the Camping Sofas: Outwell v Outdoor Revolution Review – Updated for 2021

 Well – if you were hoping to have your mind made up for you, I’m sorry because there isn’t a clear winner, both of these are star performers and I’d be happy to sit on either.

-We have 2 Campese sofas and one Outwell, so Outwell is our short haul set up and Campese is now long haul…. but to be honest, if we are going in the Bergen with extension and vestibule, we will probably take all 3.
+We have 2 Campese sofas and one Outwell, so Outwell is our short haul set up and Campese is now long haul…. but to be honest, if we are going in the Bergen with extension and vestibule, we will probably take all 3, because that’s the tent we take when our friends are all camping and we want plenty of space to sit indoors.

-As for Outwell – if you are an Outwell fan (and hands up, I am!) and have plenty of patience, I got mine in Winter for about £150 after discount in the Camping World sale last September.
-Whichever you buy, you won’t be disappointed.
+As for Outwell – if you are an Outwell fan (and hands up, I am!) and have patience, I got mine in Winter for about £150 after discount in the Camping World sale last September.
+Whichever of these super-comfy sofas you buy, you won’t be disappointed.